Featured Image

 How to track invoices and payments (5 methods)

 In order to keep your cash flow pumping, you should do more than just creating invoices and hoping they get paid.
+Implementing an effective invoice tracking process is crucial to streamline accounts payable and improve cash flow.
 Tracking invoices is an essential part of your business.
 But which method should you use?

 Let’s look at the five best ways to keep track of invoices and payments.